-The Management Plan of the World Site of Bamiyan has been prepared by the government of Afghanistan in corporation with UNESCO; this plan has been the subject of several meetings and discussion with local stakeholders in Bamiyan and international expert in periodical Bamiyan Expert Working Groups.
-In this frame the Afghan Ministry of Information and Culture with help of UNESCO has organized International Coordination Meetings in Bamiyan since 2011.
+The Management Plan of the World Heritage Site of Bamiyan has been prepared by the government of Afghanistan in corporation with UNESCO Kabul office; this plan has been the subject of several meetings and discussion with local stakeholders in Bamiyan and international expert in periodical Bamiyan Expert Working Groups.
+In this frame the Afghan Ministry of Information and Culture with the help of UNESCO has organized International Co-ordination Meetings in Bamiyan since 2011.
 The meetings provided a unique opportunity for Afghan Government Officials from different and related ministries and institutions (Bamiyan Governor Office, Ministry of Information and Culture, Ministry of Urban Development, Ministry of Aviation and Transport, Ministry of Public Works) to share their plans aiming protecting the world heritage site of Bamiyan.
-These coordination meetings are part of the structre of the management system in place in the Bamiyan Valley.
+These coordination meetings are part of the structure of the management system in place in the Bamiyan Valley.
+The central and local government are making their effort to make a proper land use control through periodical community meeting.